param-mehta/Product_Category_Classification_using_Multi-modal_network/README.md

 # Product Category Classification using Multi-modal network
 ## Problem Statement
 Every day, thousands of products belonging to different categories are uploaded on e-commerce websites by big brands, small businesses and regional vendors.
-There are a plethora of subcategories and a product might belong to multiple categories which makes it extremely important to place it in the right one.
+These products are categorised on simple text based classification systems which are often not enough.
+Improving these systems can have a massive impact on the discoverability and sales of these products.
 This project aims to build a multi-modal system that can automatically assign the right category to a product based on its textual description and image.
 ## Dataset
 The dataset used is the <a href='https://www.kaggle.com/datasets/PromptCloudHQ/flipkart-products'> Flipkart e-commerce dataset</a>.
 Along with the description and image urls, the dataset has a product category tree for each sample.
 We extracted the main parent category from it after which we ended up with a total of 27 classes.
 But a lot of classes had very few samples so we decided to include only the top ten classes based on their value counts.
 This is the distribution of the classes.
 <p align="center">